fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 The backend code can be found on [GitHub](https://github.com/fullstack-hy2020/graphql-phonebook-backend/tree/part8-7), branch <i>part8-7</i>.

+Implementin gsubscriptions involves a lot of configurations.
+You will be able to cope with the few exercises of this course without worrying much about the details.
+If you planning to use subsctiptions in an production use application, you should definitely read carefully Apollo's [documentation on subscriptions](https://www.apollographql.com/docs/apollo-server/data/subscriptions).

 ### Subscriptions on the client

 In order to use subscriptions in our React application, we have to do some changes, especially on its [configuration](https://www.apollographql.com/docs/react/data/subscriptions/).